Amelia Island Florida

 Amelia Island is one of the state’s most historic locations, claiming many of Florida’s “oldest”: oldest bar, oldest inn, oldest lighthouse and oldest newspaper.
 The cultural influences of the eight different flags that have flown here since 1562 have seeped into every brick and grain of sand.
 The Amelia Island Museum of History, housed in the old county jail, offers a comprehensive historical overview, from Timucuan Native Americans to pirates, European settlers, Civil War soldiers and the Victorian elites.
 From here, take a horse-drawn carriage or walking tour of Fernandina Beach’s 50-block historic district.
 Watch a living-history demonstration and explore barracks at Fort Clinch State Park.
 American Beach is the first stop on the Florida Black Heritage Trail; visit the American Beach Museum to learn about this seaside haven for African Americans during the Jim Crow era.

-With more than 90 independent restaurants, Amelia Island has your appetite covered.
-Notable favorites include Southern comfort food at Gilbert’s Underground Kitchen, wild-caught seafood at Timoti’s, Spanish and Portuguese specialties at España Restaurant and ultra-high-end dining at Salt, winner of the AAA Five-Diamond Award.
+With more than 100 independent restaurants, Amelia Island has your appetite covered.
+Notable favorites include Southern comfort food at 29 South, wild-caught seafood at Timoti’s Seafood Shak, Spanish and Portuguese specialties at España Restaurant and ultra-high-end dining at Salt, winner of the AAA Five-Diamond Award.
 You can sample these and many others at discounted rates during Restaurant Week in January.
-No trip to Amelia Island would be complete without a drink at Palace Saloon, the oldest bar in Florida.
+No trip to Amelia Island would be complete without a drink at The Palace Saloon, the oldest bar in Florida.
 Afterward, browse the historic streets lined with antique shops, boutiques, galleries and pubs.

 Amelia Island is the only place in the USA that has been under the rule of eight different flags: French, Spanish, British, Patriots, Green Cross, Mexican Revolutionary, Confederacy and USA.